Wattpad: Entertainment

-Netflix's The Kissing Booth premiered on May 11, 2018 and stars Joey King, Jacob Elordi, and Joel Courtney.
-Co-CEO of Netflix, Ted Sarandos, called it "one of the most-watched movies in the country, and maybe in the world".
+The first Hollywood adaptation of a Wattpad story was the 2018 Netflix film The Kissing Booth, which was based on the novel of the same name by Beth Reekles that originated as a story on the platform, where it won a Watty Award for "Most Popular Teen Fiction" in Wattpad's annual writing contest.
+It premiered on May 11, 2018, and was hailed as "one of the most-watched movies in the country, and maybe in the world" by co-CEO of Netflix, Ted Sarandos.
 The Kissing Booth was the fourth most popular movie in IMDb's popularity rankings in June 2018.

-Wattpad has also signed deals with Asian distribution partners, such as pan-Asian streaming platform Iflix to co-produce dozens of original movies based on Wattpad stories out of Indonesia, and Singapore's Mediacorp, to bring Wattpad stories to Mediacorp's FTA channels such as Channel 5 (with exception of CNA) and its streaming service Toggle.
+Wattpad has also signed deals with Asian distribution partners, including the pan-Asian streaming platform Iflix to co-produce dozens of original movies based on Wattpad stories from Indonesian authors, as well as the Singaporean public broadcaster Mediacorp to bring Wattpad stories to the broadcaster's free-to-air channels such as Channel 5 (with exception of CNA) and its streaming service mewatch (formerly Toggle).